willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 `rmdir /S /Q C:\Windows\ServiceProfiles\LocalService\AppData\Local\Microsoft\Windows\MotionController\Calibration`

 This folder is not accessible in Windows Explorer and can only be modified from an Administrator Command Prompt.
 After you have deleted the folder, restart your PC and reconnect your motion controllers to restore the calibration files.

+## My controller looks like a Vive/Oculus, has strange orientation, or the buttons are incorrectly mapped.

+The website likely doesn’t have full motion controller support.

 ## My motion controllers do not appear in SteamVR apps and games.